Great things happen when men and mountains meet.

 Take back your domain.
 A combat sport and the right mindset can help you do this.

-Short and simple, men need to toughen up.
-Our country is soft and our world has gone mad.
+Our country has grown soft and the world has gone mad.
 Leadership in our country's organizations and society as a whole are often led by weak and fearful people.
 Many men have been beaten back in submission, forced to grind silently, trudging through each day without an end or reward in sight.
 Fearing to speak out and stand their ground, men have lost their fire to lead and take control of their domain, family and space.
 Most men lack much needed challenges in their lives to gain back their physical and mental fortitude and skill sets that will make them feel comfortable with the idea of defending their wife, kids, family and friends.
 Meanwhile, our teens are addicted to tic tok, our wives - facebook, our boys - X-box and pretty much any other random activity is preferred over family nights.

 Men need a mountain to climb.
 We are absolutely not suited for being stagnant or mindless zombies that go to work each day for the sake a getting a paycheck and driving a cool car or big home.
 We've become slaves to systems that determine what we should and shouldn't be doing.
 It is easy to get caught in a whirlpool of nothingness that saps our strength, our drive and our edge.
 We need to continually look for things that will take us beyond the normal world that so many people choose settle for and exist in.